Francois: What do you mean?

 - Clueless Detective: Sleigh, of course.

 - Corpsing: In-Universe.
-Dreyfus, on live television, begins snickering to himself while reading Clouseau's odd characteristics (Kung Fu, Okinawan Weaponry, Expert Marksman, Courageous, A Born Leader, etc)to Aldous to the point that he could no longer continue reading them.
+Dreyfus, on live television, begins snickering to himself while reading Clouseau's expansive list of characteristics (Kung Fu, Okinawan Weaponry, Expert Marksman, Courageous, A Born Leader, etc.) to Aldous to the point that he could no longer continue reading them.

 - Did Not Get the Girl: Sleigh and Juleta never end up together.